 Trimethylboroxine is used as a derivatizing agent for GLC analysis.
 It is used in a diverse array of areas, including as a polymerization additive.
 It is also used in the preparation of CBS catalysts for asymmetric reductions.

 Igor Novak; Branka Kovac.
 On the aromaticity of trimethylboroxine: A photoelectron spectroscopic study.
 Chemical Physics Letters.
 2007, 440,(1-3), 70-72.

 Takahiro Nishimura; Akram Ashouri; Yusuke Ebe; Yuko Maeda; Tamio Hayashi.
 Rhodium/chiral diene-catalyzed asymmetric methylation of N-sulfonylarylimines with trimethylboroxine.
 Tetrahedron: Asymmetry.
 2012, 23,(9), 655-658.

 Highly flammable liquid and vapour.
-May be harmful if swallowed.
-May be harmful if inhaled.
-Causes severe skin burns and eye damage.
+Causes skin irritation.
 Causes serious eye damage.
+May cause respiratory irritation.
+May cause drowsiness or dizziness.
 Suspected of causing cancer.
-May cause respiratory irritation.